 LESSON PLANS and Resources

 💻 Shavuot Padlet – This interactive, collaborative bulletin board activity for elementary to middle school students allows students to expressively learn about Shavuot customs and traditions.
-Created by The Lookstein Center, this online activity is very adaptable to a virtual classroom.
+By The Lookstein Center.

 💻 Shavuot: The Shnei Luchot HaBrit – In this lesson for high school students, the division of the tablets are explored and examined.
-Written by The Lookstein Center.
-This lesson includes instructions for adaption to the virtual classroom.
+By The Lookstein Center.

 Shavuot Lesson Plans and Resources from the National Library of Israel – These resources include lesson plans, activities, Shavuot recipes, and more.